Chico, California Therapists

 An Overview of Mental Health in Chico, California

 Nicknamed the “City of Roses”, Chico, California is the most populated city in Butte County with approximately 93,293 residents according to the most recent census population estimates.
 It is located approximately 80 miles from Sacramento, the state’s capital.
 This city is home to the picturesque Bidwell Park, California State University, Chico, The Bidwell Historic Mansion, and even the world’s largest yo-yo.
-With warm, sunny days all year long and virtually no traffic, Chico is a great destination to live.
+With warm, sunny days all year long and virtually no traffic, Chico is a great destination to live in.

 However, Chico is by no means impervious to mental health problems.
 With issues like homelessness, poverty, substance abuse, and increased suicide rates, the city has a large number of residents suffering from mental illnesses.
-From college students to those living on the street, individuals living in Chico are in need of mental health care and resources.
+From college students to those living on the street, individuals living in Chico need mental health care and resources.

 Mental Health Statistics for Chico

 The mental health data for Chico, California indicates that mental illness is a prevalent issue for the community.
 For individuals who received care at the Butte County Department of Behavioral Health in 2014, the most diagnosed mental health disorder for both adults and youths under the age of 18 was various types of mood disorders, such as depression.
 The second most diagnosed disorder among adults was substance abuse.